fullcalendar/fullcalendar-docs/pages/getting-help.md

 ---
-permalink: /support
+permalink: /getting-help
-is_support: true
+is_community: true
-title: Support
+title: Getting Help
 layout: text
 ---

 <div class='sidenote-layout'>
 <div class='sidenote-layout__main' markdown='1'>

-## Getting Help

 Have a tough problem you can't figure out?
 Try searching the [documentation]({{ site.baseurl }}/docs) first.
 If you can't find what you're looking for, try Googling around.